km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit20/writeup.md.md

 #### Solving the level:

 To start from the level description, it seems we need to have the password in the nc connection and have to listen to the ./suconnect when we do it, so we start off with this command.
 This has to be done on the same of any arbitrary numbered port.
 We can do this with an echo pipe.
+We also need this process to run in the background